Victory Capital Management Inc. Purchases 119,873 Shares of Horace Mann Educators Co. (NYSE:HMN)

 Victory Capital Management Inc. raised its position in shares of Horace Mann Educators Co.
 (NYSE:HMN – Get Rating) by 34.9% in the fourth quarter, according to the company in its most recent filing with the SEC.
 The institutional investor owned 463,777 shares of the insurance provider’s stock after purchasing an additional 119,873 shares during the quarter.
 Victory Capital Management Inc. owned 1.12% of Horace Mann Educators worth $17,948,000 at the end of the most recent quarter.

 A number of other large investors have also recently added to or reduced their stakes in HMN.
 Morgan Stanley increased its stake in Horace Mann Educators by 18.5% during the 2nd quarter.
 Morgan Stanley now owns 203,662 shares of the insurance provider’s stock valued at $7,622,000 after purchasing an additional 31,818 shares in the last quarter.
-Raymond James & Associates increased its stake in Horace Mann Educators by 26.3% during the 3rd quarter.
-Raymond James & Associates now owns 9,684 shares of the insurance provider’s stock valued at $385,000 after purchasing an additional 2,014 shares in the last quarter.
-PNC Financial Services Group Inc. increased its stake in Horace Mann Educators by 6.3% during the 3rd quarter.
-PNC Financial Services Group Inc. now owns 10,206 shares of the insurance provider’s stock valued at $406,000 after purchasing an additional 609 shares in the last quarter.
-Russell Investments Group Ltd. increased its stake in Horace Mann Educators by 2,054.2% during the 3rd quarter.
-Russell Investments Group Ltd. now owns 171,174 shares of the insurance provider’s stock valued at $6,809,000 after purchasing an additional 163,228 shares in the last quarter.
-Finally, Ceredex Value Advisors LLC increased its stake in Horace Mann Educators by 8.3% during the 3rd quarter.
-Ceredex Value Advisors LLC now owns 425,096 shares of the insurance provider’s stock valued at $16,915,000 after purchasing an additional 32,526 shares in the last quarter.
+Raymond James & Associates grew its stake in shares of Horace Mann Educators by 26.3% in the third quarter.
+Raymond James & Associates now owns 9,684 shares of the insurance provider’s stock worth $385,000 after acquiring an additional 2,014 shares during the period.
+PNC Financial Services Group Inc. grew its stake in shares of Horace Mann Educators by 6.3% in the third quarter.
+PNC Financial Services Group Inc. now owns 10,206 shares of the insurance provider’s stock worth $406,000 after acquiring an additional 609 shares during the period.
+Russell Investments Group Ltd. grew its stake in shares of Horace Mann Educators by 2,054.2% in the third quarter.
+Russell Investments Group Ltd. now owns 171,174 shares of the insurance provider’s stock worth $6,809,000 after acquiring an additional 163,228 shares during the period.
+Finally, Ceredex Value Advisors LLC grew its stake in shares of Horace Mann Educators by 8.3% in the third quarter.
+Ceredex Value Advisors LLC now owns 425,096 shares of the insurance provider’s stock worth $16,915,000 after acquiring an additional 32,526 shares during the period.

+In other Horace Mann Educators news, SVP Kimberly A. Johnson sold 1,500 shares of Horace Mann Educators stock in a transaction that occurred on Thursday, February 10th.
+The shares were sold at an average price of $41.27, for a total transaction of $61,905.00.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+3.20% of the stock is owned by insiders.

 A number of analysts have recently commented on HMN shares.
+Zacks Investment Research lowered shares of Horace Mann Educators from a “buy” rating to a “hold” rating in a research note on Tuesday, April 5th.
 StockNews.com started coverage on shares of Horace Mann Educators in a research note on Thursday, March 31st.
 They issued a “hold” rating for the company.
-Zacks Investment Research lowered shares of Horace Mann Educators from a “buy” rating to a “hold” rating in a research note on Tuesday, April 5th.

-In related news, SVP Kimberly A. Johnson sold 1,500 shares of the business’s stock in a transaction that occurred on Thursday, February 10th.
-The shares were sold at an average price of $41.27, for a total transaction of $61,905.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 3.20% of the company’s stock.

 Horace Mann Educators Corporation, together with its subsidiaries, operates as an insurance holding company in the United States.
 It operates in three segments: Property & Casualty, Life & Retirement, and Supplemental & Group Benefits.
 The company underwrites and markets personal lines of property and casualty insurance, including personal lines auto and property insurance products; supplemental insurance products, which include cancer, heart, hospital, supplemental disability, and accident coverages; retirement products, such as tax-qualified fixed and variable annuities; and life insurance products comprising whole life and term, as well as indexed universal life insurance products.